brimdata/zed/zng/docs/spec.md

 is encoded as a `uvarint` representing the length of the name in bytes, followed by that many bytes of UTF-8 string.

-### 2.1.2 Frame Markers
+### 2.1.2 End-of-stream Markers

-Since type definitions are carried in-band in a BZNG stream, the entire stream must generally be processed in-order to maintain accurate and complete information on types.
-To facilitate random access
-into large stored BZNG streams, a stream may also be optionally organized into a sequence of "frames", each of which has an independent type context and can thus be processed correctly without first processing the entire preceding stream.
+A BZNG stream must be terminated by an end-of-stream marker.
+A new BZNG stream may begin immediately after an end-of-stream marker.
+Each such stream has its own, independent type context.

+In this way, the concatenation of BZNG streams (or BZNG files containing BZNG streams) results in a valid BZNG data sequence.

+For example, a large BZNG file can be arranged into multiple, smaller streams to facilitate random access at stream boundaries.
-This benefit comes at the cost of some additional overhead -- the space consumed by frame boundary markers and repeated type definitions.
+This benefit comes at the cost of some additional overhead -- the space consumed by stream boundary markers and repeated type definitions.
-Choosing an appropriate frame size that balances this overhead with the benefit of enabling random access is left up to implementations.
+Choosing an appropriate stream size that balances this overhead with the benefit of enabling random access is left up to implementations.

+End-of-stream markers are also useful in the context of sending ZNG over kafka, as a receiver can easily resynchronization with a live kafka topic by discarding incomplete messages until a message is found that is terminated by an end-of-stream marker (presuming the sender implementation aligns the end-of-stream markers with kafka messages.)

-A frame marker is encoded as follows:
+A end-of-stream marker is encoded as follows:
 ```
 ------
 |0x85|